alwaysgreenhq/alwaysgreen/README.md

 ## Conclusion

-The Nova "Green-SLA Shipping Copilot" solution provides a comprehensive answer to the problem of failing CI pipelines by automating the diagnosis and repair process with safety and accountability.
+The AlwaysGreen "Green-SLA Shipping Copilot" solution provides a comprehensive answer to the problem of failing CI pipelines by automating the diagnosis and repair process with safety and accountability.
 The audit shows that it covers all the critical bases: effectiveness, safety, transparency, completeness, adaptability, and vision.

-If implemented and calibrated correctly, Nova could significantly improve engineering productivity and confidence in the CI/CD process.
-It represents a promising step towards truly self-healing pipelines that change the mindset from "oh no, the build is red, who's going to fix it?" to "the build is red, but Nova is on it – it might be green by the time I get back from lunch."
+If implemented and calibrated correctly, AlwaysGreen could significantly improve engineering productivity and confidence in the CI/CD process.
+It represents a promising step towards truly self-healing pipelines that change the mindset from "oh no, the build is red, who's going to fix it?" to "the build is red, but AlwaysGreen is on it – it might be green by the time I get back from lunch."

 <!-- END: SOLUTION AUDIT -->